 The manuals contain safety information to make you aware of the hazards and risks associated with the unit and how to avoid them.
-This Commerical Zero Turn Mower was designed to be used as described in operator's manual and is not intended for any other purpose.
+This Commerical Zero Turn Mower was designed to be used as described in this operator's manual and operated by trained professionals for finish cutting of established lawns and is not intended for any other purpose.
 It is important that you read and understand the instructions thoroughly before attempting to start or operate this equipment.
 Save these original instructions for future reference.